 \subsubsection{Cross-Attention Fusion}

-Cross-attention is a relatively more flexible approach to model the interactions between data modalities and learn their joint representations.
-The Transformer layers attend to different modalities at different stages of data processing.
-Cross-attention allows the model to selectively attend to different modalities based on their relevance to the task \cite{SelfDoc}, and capture complex interactions between the modalities \cite{stableDiffusion}.
+Cross-attention is a relatively more flexible approach to modeling the interactions between data modalities and learning their joint representations.
+The self-attention layers attend to different modalities at different stages of data processing.
+Cross-attention allows the model to selectively attend to different modalities based on their relevance to the task \cite{SelfDoc} and capture complex interactions between the modalities \cite{stableDiffusion}.